 Wavebox

-This desktop app runs my Gmail, Todoist, Evernote, Dynalist, all your Twitter accounts, Facebook and lots, lots more.
+Wavebox is a desktop app runs my Gmail, Todoist, Evernote, Dynalist, all your Twitter accounts, Facebook and lots, lots more.
 Think of it as a very sophisticated browser that holds lots of tabs without bogging down your computer, and that lets you be logged into multiple accounts (like Twitter) at once.

 SEO Tools for Bloggers